alexandre-touret/alexandre-touret.github.io/content/posts/pack-ship-java-deployment-distributed-tracing-elasticapm.en.md

 ### InitContainer Docker Image creation
 It is really straightforward.
-We can use such a configuration:
+We can use for example, the following configuration:

 ```dockerfile
 FROM alpine:latest